-Show a text overlay in the video stream when the device detects motion
+Make the camera show a text overlay when it detects motion

-This example explains how to display the text "Motion detected" when the device detects motion:
+This example explains how to display the text "Motion detected" when the camera detects motion:

 Make sure the AXIS Video Motion Detection application is running:

 - 1. Go to Settings > Apps > AXIS Video Motion Detection. - 2.
 Start the application if it is not already running. - 3.
 Make sure you have set up the application according to your needs.